dhonus/jellyfin-tui/README.md

 # jellyfin-tui

 The goal of this project is a fully featured TUI client for Jellyfin.
 Inspired by CMUS and others, it's my attempt at creating a usable and feature-rich music player.
 The player has a cover image in the corner, courtesy of the [ratatui-image](https://github.com/benjajaja/ratatui-image) crate.

-Most modern terminals should support sixel graphics or equivalent.
-The cover image and other features are optional and can be disabled in the configuration file (see below).
+Most music players are either entirely terminal based but lack features and require a lot of work to setup; or are GUI based which I find to be slow and obtrusive to my workflow.
+I also wanted to utilize my jellyfin server as it's what I use for all my media.

 ### Features
 - streams your music from Jellyfin
-- lyrics with autoscroll (from jellyfin 10.9)
+- lyrics with autoscroll (Jellyfin > 10.9)
-- sixel cover image
+- sixel **cover image**
 - transcoding
 - double queue with order control, etc.
-- global/local search
 - last.fm scrobbling
 - vim keybindings
 - MPRIS controls
+- playlists (play/create/edit)

 ### Planned features
-- playlists (play/create/edit)
-- jellyfin-wide remote control
+- offline caching, jellyfin-wide remote control and much more
-- offline caching
-- dashboard tab (recently played, new music etc.)
-- switch to a custom backend (rodio?) and make mpv optional
+- if there is a feature you'd like to see, please open an issue :)

 ### Screenshots
 ![image](.github/screen7112.png)